techidaily/site-ai-video-editing/source/_posts/new-in-2024-tiktok-video-aspect-ratio.md

 This leads us towards a discussion of how the platform works and, more specifically, how to create a video with the correct TikTok aspect ratios to gain popularity.
 This article covers essential tips about video size ratio and other little tricks to make your videos better.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-in-this-article-you-will-learn-easy-ways-to-edit-videos-using-a-mouse-in-wondershare-filmora-you-can-do-video-editing-without-a-keyboard-a/"><u>New 2024 Approved In This Article, You Will Learn Easy Ways to Edit Videos Using a Mouse in Wondershare Filmora.
-You Can Do Video Editing without a Keyboard After Reading This Article</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/want-to-know-the-full-process-of-adding-the-falling-text-effect-as-a-video-introduction-detailed-guidelines-on-all-the-steps-are-mentioned-here-for-filmora-/"><u>Want to Know the Full Process of Adding the Falling Text Effect as a Video Introduction?
-Detailed Guidelines on All the Steps Are Mentioned Here for Filmora Users</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-how-long-does-it-take-to-edit-a-video-for-2024/"><u>New How Long Does It Take To Edit A Video for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-learn-about-splice-video-online-and-its-advantages-also-check-out-the-best-online-apps-for-splice-editing-for-2024/"><u>New Learn About Splice Video Online and Its Advantages.
-Also, Check Out the Best Online Apps for Splice Editing for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-want-to-add-an-exciting-countdown-timer-to-your-wedding-product-launch-or-any-other-video-using-after-effects-or-an-alternative-tool-this-/"><u>New 2024 Approved Want to Add an Exciting Countdown Timer to Your Wedding, Product Launch or Any Other Video Using After Effects or an Alternative Tool?
-This Article Will Help You Learn All About After Effects Countdown and the Procedure</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-how-to-make-a-youtube-intro-by-filmora/"><u>New How to Make a YouTube Intro by Filmora</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-in-2024-best-cloud-storage-service-for-videos/"><u>New In 2024, Best Cloud Storage Service for Videos</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-blender-is-a-3d-animation-software-that-can-be-used-to-create-stunning-3d-models-and-videos-for-2024/"><u>New Blender Is a 3D Animation Software that Can Be Used to Create Stunning 3D Models and Videos for 2024</u></a></li>
-<li><a href="https://audio-shaping.techidaily.com/updated-in-2024-mastering-audio-visualization-creating-waveforms-and-enhancing-with-animations-in-adobe-premiere-pro/"><u>Updated In 2024, Mastering Audio Visualization Creating Waveforms & Enhancing with Animations in Adobe Premiere Pro</u></a></li>
-<li><a href="https://facebook-video-share.techidaily.com/updated-in-2024-a-detailed-exploration-youtubes-visionary-suite/"><u>[Updated] In 2024, A Detailed Exploration  YouTube's Visionary Suite</u></a></li>
-<li><a href="https://facebook-video-recording.techidaily.com/a-step-by-step-manual-swiftly-produce-captions-for-facebook-videos-for-2024/"><u>A Step-by-Step Manual  Swiftly Produce Captions for Facebook Videos for 2024</u></a></li>
-<li><a href="https://some-techniques.techidaily.com/in-2024-fast-track-your-favorites-on-netflix-with-playback-speeds/"><u>In 2024, Fast-Track Your Favorites on Netflix with Playback Speeds</u></a></li>
-<li><a href="https://vp-tips.techidaily.com/new-in-2024-strategy-cradle-nurturing-market-gains/"><u>[New] In 2024, Strategy Cradle  Nurturing Market Gains</u></a></li>
-<li><a href="https://bypass-frp.techidaily.com/how-to-bypass-frp-on-vivo-x90s-by-drfone-android/"><u>How to Bypass FRP on Vivo X90S?</u></a></li>
-<li><a href="https://instagram-video-files.techidaily.com/speeding-up-instagram-content-consumption/"><u>Speeding Up Instagram Content Consumption</u></a></li>
-<li><a href="https://audio-shaping.techidaily.com/new-in-2024-the-ultimate-fix-for-flawed-frequencies-steps-to-remove-distortion-in-multimedia-projects/"><u>New In 2024, The Ultimate Fix for Flawed Frequencies Steps to Remove Distortion in Multimedia Projects</u></a></li>
-<li><a href="https://techidaily.com/how-to-exit-recovery-mode-on-apple-iphone-se-2022-drfone-by-drfone-ios-system-repair-ios-system-repair/"><u>How To Exit Recovery Mode on Apple iPhone SE (2022)? | Dr.fone</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"